Benefits of medicine balls

 membership low.
 Membership comes from its personal training clientele or from recommendations from them.
 Down Under also offers corporate memberships and group classes.
 "We are not looking to compete with the larger gyms and health clubs in the area," Pradon said.
 "We offer training services which are personal.
 We know everyone by their first names.
 This is a smaller facility with a friendly atmosphere."
 "We want our clients and members to reach their fitness goals, and we have no problem going above and beyond to help them reach higher," Donovan said.
 "Our goal is to get people started in the right direction.
 We want to see people succeed with their fitness goals.
 We do that by keeping our membership low and personalized.

-"But if you become a client of Donovan and Pradon,
+"But if you become a client of Donovan and Pradon, prepare to work hard and get results.
+"This is

 definitely high-intensity training," Donovan said.
 "That kind of training takes people above and beyond what they want to achieve.
 We structure what our clients will do throughout the week.
 We always cross-train, and that is the key to success."
 "We've set up our equipment like an arsenal of workouts," Pradon said.
 "Your body is always seeking change.
 The everyday exercise routines